 We started our walk/roll at 35th and Highland, splitting into two groups.
 We traversed the intersection on all four corners and then journeyed to 36th and Highland to wrap up the event at the new Davidson Park.
 Some of our observations included:

-• The new curb extension on the northwest corner of the intersection of 35th and Highland was ideal for mobility device users, who found they could easily navigate their wheelchair over the low-grade slope.
+• The new curb cut on the northwest corner of the intersection of 35th and Highland was ideal for mobility device users, who found they could easily navigate their wheelchair over the low-grade slope.
 The outdated curb extension on the northeast side was much more challenging to navigate.
 Yet visually impaired users traveling with white canes and guide dogs had the opposite experience.
 This sparked a great conversation about how ADA requirements are not always sufficient for all users, and the great diversity of experiences amongst road users.

 • Attendees were open to using the bus boarding islands but had some hesitations.
 Bus boarding islands are intended to help transit move faster, as bus drivers do not have to merge back into traffic.
 For attendees with visual impairments, figuring out how to get to the bus stop by crossing the bike lane was confusing, as was navigating the bus island itself.
 Plastic delineators on the bus boarding island caused one attendee to trip.